fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_bf-hash-sharing.md

 Calculating many hash functions per lookup can get pretty expensive.

 `lsm-tree` currently uses [`seahash`](https://docs.rs/seahash/latest/seahash/), which is already a very fast hashing function.
-On my CPU, calculating a 40-character key hash takes about 50ns.
+On my CPU, calculating a 40-character key hash takes about 5ns.

-A single lookup with 20 hash functions would cost around 1'000ns (1µs) of pure CPU time.
-That is just slightly faster than reading a single page from my SSD (~1.5µs).
+A _single_ bloom filter lookup with 20 hash functions would cost around 100ns of pure CPU time.

 We can reduce the amount of hash functions per lookup, by using _double hashing_: